Reinyerr/Auto-Clicker-AHK-v2./README.md

 Through this project I learned how to:

-Build GUIs with AutoHotkey v2.
+-Build GUIs with AutoHotkey v2.

-Work with timers and macros.
+-Work with timers and macros.

-Implement dynamic hotkey rebinding.
+-Implement dynamic hotkey rebinding.

 ## Video Tutorial